Jenna Ortega: 2022–2023: Mainstream breakthrough

-In May 2021, Ortega was cast as Wednesday Addams in the Netflix comedy-horror series Wednesday (2022), which she called a "new chapter" in her career.
-She auditioned through a Zoom call with director Tim Burton, during which she read a four-page monologue.
-The casting team felt her portrayal offered the character the necessary empathy.
-She was initially hesitant to accept the part because she wanted to focus on film acting and feared working on another television series would prevent her from booking the roles she wanted.
-To prepare for the role, Ortega underwent "the most physical transformation I've ever done", cutting her hair and dying it black, as well as altering her mannerisms, style of speaking, and facial expressions.
+In May 2021, Ortega was cast as Wednesday Addams in the Netflix comedy-horror series Wednesday, which she called a "new chapter" in her career.
+She auditioned on a Zoom call with director Tim Burton, during which she read a four-page monologue.
+The casting team felt her portrayal gave the character the necessary empathy.
+She was initially hesitant to accept the part because she wanted to focus on film acting and feared working on another TV series would prevent her from booking the roles she wanted.
+To prepare for the role, Ortega underwent "the most physical transformation [she had] ever done", cutting her hair and dyeing it black and altering her mannerisms, speaking style, and facial expressions.
 She also learned to play cello and speak German, read the original Addams Family comic, and watched the 1960s television adaptation.
-Ortega called the production of Wednesdays first season her "most overwhelming job" in 2022, and spoke about being in a constant state of confusion and stress over the direction of the series and character.
-She said that she had never "had to put my foot down on a set in the way that I had to on Wednesday", believing that the initial writing was nonsensical from a character standpoint and did not suit Wednesday's personality.
-While filming some scenes, Ortega would change her lines without informing the crew.
+Ortega called the production of Wednesdays first season her "most overwhelming job" and said she was in a constant state of confusion and stress over the direction of the series and character.
+She said she had never "had to put my foot down on a set in the way that [she] had to on Wednesday", believing that the initial writing was nonsensical from a character standpoint and did not suit Wednesday's personality.
+While filming some scenes, Ortega changed her lines without informing the crew.